jiayiliujiayi/work/worklogs.md

     - [ ] stat test on RTK among cancer clusters  ~~(consensus clustering on jeff's way)~~ _notes: jeff done consensus clustering, the number of "real" clusterrs are as did_
   - cancer genotypes
     - [x] pyclone
+  - misc
+    - [ ] :red_circle: ask jeff about the cancer Umap clustering scripts
+      - [ ] run the scripts and check the clusters
 - BRST006
   ……
   - normal